abdussami-tayyab/auto-install/README.md

 =============

 The main program has been commented throughout.
 However, any queries and improvements would be most welcome.
-Other than that, the syntax of "input.txt" is this
+Other than that, the syntax of "input.txt" is this:

 The first line contains the path of the Working Directory.
 The rest of the lines contain the commands to be run on the CMD.